E. G. Fulton

 Edwin Giles Fulton (Note: His name is sometimes recorded as Edward Guyles Fulton.
 However, his legal name was Edwin Giles Fulton.)
 (January 6, 1867 – January 16, 1949) was a Canadian-American businessperson and cookbook writer.
-A Seventh-day Adventist, he authored the Vegetarian Cook Book: Substitutes for Flesh Foods in 1904 and operated several vegetarian restaurants, hospitals, and sanitariums in the U.S.
+A Seventh-day Adventist, he wrote Vegetarian Cook Book: Substitutes for Flesh Foods (1904) and operated vegetarian restaurants, hospitals, and sanitariums in the United States.

 Biography

 Early and personal life

 Edwin Giles Fulton was born in Nova Scotia, Canada, on January 6, 1867.
 He came to the United States as a child.
 On December 20, 1889, while living in Oakland, California, he married Nelly Coolidge of Iowa.

 Business and institutional management

 Fulton operated vegetarian restaurants in several cities, including the Vegetarian Cafeteria in Los Angeles, which he operated for several years.
-He also managed several Seventh-day Adventist hospitals and sanitariums in Glendale, Washington; Washington, D.C.; Boulder, Colorado; and other locations.
+He also managed several Seventh-day Adventist hospitals and sanitariums in Glendale, Washington, Washington, D.C., Boulder, Colorado, and other locations.

 Fulton was a director of the Sanitarium Food Company, owned by the Seventh-day Adventist Church.
-In 1906, Fulton, along with H. H. Haynes, participated in discussions regarding the production of corn flakes for the Pacific Coast.
-They traveled to Battle Creek to propose that the Sanitarium Health Food Company oversee the manufacturing.
-According to W. C. White, Fulton and Haynes were informed that John Harvey Kellogg and W. K. Kellogg planned to establish an independent factory, separate from denominational food enterprises.
-They declined proposals for the St. Helena Sanitarium Food Company to produce corn flakes, citing concerns about the viability of business ventures associated with the denomination.
+In 1906, Fulton and H. H. Haynes took part in discussions about producing corn flakes for the Pacific Coast.
+They travelled to Battle Creek to propose that the Sanitarium Health Food Company oversee production.
+According to W. C. White, Fulton and Haynes were told that John Harvey Kellogg and W. K. Kellogg planned to establish an independent factory, separate from denominational food enterprises.
+They declined proposals for the St. Helena Sanitarium Food Company to produce corn flakes, citing concerns about the viability of denominational business ventures.